leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

     [![Windows installer](assets/win-install.webp "Windows installer")](assets/win-install.webp)

-3. Choose the one you previously named _Windows_, format it (the default file system is NTFS, this is automatic) and install Windows.
+3. Choose the one you previously named _Windows_, format it (the default file system is `NTFS`, this is selected automatically) and install Windows.
 The installer will probably overwrite the macOS EFI partition, but we'll fix that later
 4. Once finished, shutdown the computer and plug the Linux USB installer

 ## 3. Linux

 This step will vary depending on your distro.
 I chose [CachyOS](https://cachyos.org/) for this laptop.
 Since CachyOS uses _Calamares_ as the installer, I'll be showing that.
 But no matter the distro, you basically need to install _GRUB_ as the bootloader and partition your drive as shown in the next steps.
 The partitioning can also be done using [GParted](https://gparted.org/).

 1. Boot using your Linux USB.
 The CachyOS installer will ask you to select a bootloader, choose _GRUB_.
 We won't be using it, but since CachyOS doesn't have an option to not install a bootloader, I'm selecting that.
-Plus, it is a good idea to have GRUB as a fallback in case _rEFInd_ fails
+Plus, it is a good idea to have GRUB as a fallback in case _rEFInd_ fails after an update
 2. When asked how you want to partition the drive, select _Manual partitioning_.
 You'll see something like this:

     [![CachyOS installer](assets/cachyos-install.webp "CachyOS installer")](assets/cachyos-install.webp)